Bio

 There were two other things that I want to make sure to remember, things other teachers have told me before, but that I wasn’t ready to pay attention to until now.
 One is that my feet need to be tucked in toward each other much more closely when I’m standing in fifth position.
 I’ve always known that I don’t keep my extremities as tightly in position as I should, but when Nathalie placed my ankles in the correct position with her hands, it was much clearer to me.
 The other thing was that I am flinging my arms outward too much when doing a pirouette when I should just be following the line of the curve that my arms are already in.
 The way she said it was something like, “Just move starting from where you already are…” This is something I’ve been told before, but I felt readier to absorb it this time.

 The other thing is that I can sense how the entire culture of the place and of the school lends to the ease of communication and understanding toward the subject.
 It just feels very organic, and Nathalie’s personality and sense of humor have a very marked charm, diversity, and flow.
 Our barre stretching exercises were extremely fulfilling for me because she took us through very specific barre stretches fairly quickly, whereas most of my teachers in NYC just expect students to know how to use the barre to stretch (and I never do!)
-Finally, I wanted to say that the entire class moved together in a more communal way when we did floor exercises, sometimes even changing places or slightly jostling each other, which is something I tend to do in NYC, but I’ve found that in NYC, no one does that.
+Finally, I wanted to say that the entire class moved together in a more communal way when we did floor exercises, sometimes even changing places or slightly jostling each other, which is something I tend to do in NYC, while in NYC, no one else ever does that.
 People are extremely individualistic about their space, and to me, that feels a little unnatural.
-There is something very communal about dance, and I don’t see why people shouldn’t “move together,” or “switch places” or sometimes even brush past each other in ways that are very communal and free-flowing.
-So I feel kind of gratified in that it was more like that here!
+There is something very communal about dance, and I don’t see why people shouldn’t “move together,” or “switch places,” or sometimes even brush past each other – without actually bumping into each other – in ways that are very communal and free-flowing.
+So I feel kind of gratified that it was more like that here!

 (Disclaimer: I am not saying that any of my previous teachers should change anything they do.
 Everyone is good at different things, and it benefits students to try different classes and to experience different cultures.)